Traveling to Colombia for the First Time: Tips We Wish We Knew

 Best Time to Visit Colombia

-Colombia doesn’t have traditional seasons like Canada or Europe.
+All of this is to say that Colombia doesn’t have traditional seasons like Canada or most of Europe.
+Instead, weather varies mainly by altitude and region.

 Bogotá: